fan2/mkdocs/docs/blog/posts/c/c-memory-model.md

 unsignedInspect twofold = { .val = 0xAABBCCDD, };
 ```

-The difference here is that such a `union` doesn’t collect objects of different type into one bigger object, but rather *overlays* an object with a different type interpretation.
+The difference here is that such a `union` doesn't collect objects of different type into one bigger object, but rather *overlays* an object with a different type interpretation.
 That way, it is the perfect tool to **inspect** the individual bytes of an object of another type.

 Let us first try to figure out what values we would expect for the individual bytes.
 In a slight abuse of language, let us speak of the different parts of an unsigned number that correspond to the bytes as *representation digits*.
 Since we view the bytes as being of type `unsigned char`, they can have values 0 ... `UCHAR_MAX`, inclusive, and thus we interpret the number as written with a base of `UCHAR_MAX+1`.
 In the example, on my machine, a value of type `unsigned` can be expressed with `sizeof(unsigned) == 4` such representation digits, and I chose the values 0xAA, 0xBB, 0xCC, and 0xDD for the highest- to lowest-order representation digit.
 The complete `unsigned` value can be computed using the following expression, where `CHAR_BIT` is the number of bits in a character type: